Referral System in Rails applications

 • A successful referral is produced when a new user creates an account.
 Normally, we may want the referral to be successful after a transaction or business goal is produced.

-• The referral should have an attribution window.
-If a set amount of time passes after a user was referred, we won't count the referral.
+• If a set amount of time passes after a user was referred, we won't count the referral as valid.

 • We will give a reward to both users only after the referred user completes an action.